patternfly/patternfly-org/packages/v4/src/content/contribute/design-guidelines/design-guidelines.md

 <img src="./image-7-stage.png" alt="stage changes option in Microsoft Visual Studio Code" />

-3. Return to your Terminal application to commit the changes:
+3. Return to your terminal application to commit the changes:

     a.
 Type `git status` and press **Enter**.
 This should list the same files that were listed in your “changes” tab in VS. If there aren’t any errors, continue to the next step.